juhunuque/tdd_express/README.md

 - **You've tested your first endpoint!**

 ## Extra
-You also can find a folder of controllers with a example how to test a function by using Chai and Mocha.
+You can also find a folder of controllers with a example about how to test a function by using Chai and Mocha.